Guide to Increasing Profits For Your Small Business

-If they have a web business you can check out their news and recruitment pages (the job pages of websites are very interesting for competitor intelligence research because the "about us" page is generally quite up to date - additionally you can see if they are hiring or not which will provide some insights into their financial stability).
+If they have a web business, you can check out their news and recruitment pages.
+The job pages of websites are very interesting for competitor intelligence research because the "about us" section is usually up to date with sales and customer data.
+Additionally, you can see if they are hiring or not which may provide some insights into their financial stability.

 You will also see if they have any special offers or have reduced or increased their prices recently.
-You should also purchase competitor products from time to time to go through their entire order process and see what happens after your purchase - of course you'll also get to try the product and understand if you need to improve yours at all.
+You should also purchase competitor products from time to time to go through their entire order process and see what happens after your purchase.
+You'll also get to try the product and understand if you need to improve yours at all.

 9) You Don't Need to Go it Alone

-Even if your business is developing and you are networking successfully sometimes you may need the help of others on a one to one basis.
-Running your business by yourself can sometimes be a lonely experience and not everything you want to achieve gets done.
+Even if your business is developing and you are networking successfully, sometimes you may need the help of others on a one to one basis.
+Running your business by yourself as a sole trader can sometimes be a lonely experience, and not everything you want to achieve gets done.

 10) Small Business Trends and Insights

-We have been following Anita Campbells's insights together with her fellow writers for ages and her site and blog are worth book-marking and reading to see what's happening in the world of small business and trends, tips and techniques that can help you.
+We have been following Anita Campbells's insights together with her fellow writers for ages.
+Her website and blog are worth book-marking and reading to see what's happening in the world of small business together with trends, tips and techniques that can help you.
 It's the best small business owners guide there is!